SiddhantSadangi/pdf-workdesk/README.md

 ## Acknowledgements 🤗
 This app is based on [pypdf](https://github.com/py-pdf/pypdf) and basically provides a UI for non-technical users to use supported features of pypdf.
 Thanks to the pypdf team 🫶
 Also, thanks as usual to the team behind and the community surrounding [Streamlit](https://streamlit.io/) 🎈

+Special thanks to [Pierre-Louis BESCOND](https://github.com/pierrelouisbescond) for contributing the PDF to Word conversion code 🙏

 Finally, to all open-source projects out there used either directly or indirectly 🙇

 ## Support PDF WorkDesk 💖